 Some dishes are tampered with.
 Other?
 They are sacred.

-Old-fashioned Tennessee onions are not just in your kitchen-they are a living heroom, which pass through generations such as raw iron and hard-vagon knowledge.
-This is not just food; It is a tether for the past, a dish that carries the old fingers mark from your own.
+Old-fashioned Tennessee onions are not just in your kitchen—they are a living heirloom, which passes through generations such as raw iron and hard-wagon knowledge.
+This is not just food; it is a tether to the past, a dish that carries the old finger marks from your own.

 So why does this recipe oppose modernization?
-Let’s dig a gambling – and why play with it.
+Let’s dig into gambling—and why people play with it.

 Modern Twists Grandma Would Side-Eye